docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 All these actions can be performed in the “Iteration“ tab on the item details window.

-{% image /assets/images/documentation/dev/en/image49.png "Buttons Check in and Cancel checkout"%}
+{% image /assets/images/documentation/dev/en/image49.png "Check in and Cancel checkout buttons"%}

 The revision date indicates the check-in date if the item is checked in or the check-out date if the item is checked out.
 And the modification date shows the last date when the item was last modified (including the revision note).

+{% image /assets/images/documentation/dev/image49.png "Check in and Cancel checkout buttons"%}

 #List of values